iq-motion-control/iq-module-communication-doc/docs/clients/anticogging.rst

 Matlab
 ~~~~~~

-To use the Anticogging client in Matlab, all IQ communication code must be included in your path.
+To use the Anticogging client in Matlab, all Vertiq communication code must be included in your path.
 This
 allows the creation of a AnticoggingClient object.
 See Table below for available messages.
 All message strings
 use the Short Names.
 All messages use the standard Get/Set/Save functions.